"The

 Then the winner was announced.
 It was Miss Ohio, not Karen!
 Our spirits plunged!

 But then reason asserted itself.
-Karen was the first person from our state, let alone
+Karen was the first person from our entire state, let

-our home town, to ever do so well.
-We should be proud of her, and show it!
-And Karen was
+alone our home town, whod ever done nearly so well.
+We should definitely show her we

-Karen told us later shed experienced the same roller-coaster emotions.
-When she
+Karen told us later shed experienced the same roller-coaster emotions we had.

-placed second, she thought shed failed.
-But when she arrived home, the mayor and
+When she placed second, she thought shed failed.
+But when she arrived home, the

-city council were waiting at the airport to welcome her and tell her how proud they were
+mayor and city council were waiting at the airport to welcome her and tell her how proud

-of her.
-A special motorcade drove her home through streets lined with celebratory banners.
+they were of her.
+A special motorcade drove her home through streets lined with

 By the time Karen finally sat down to dinner, alone with her family, she was feeling